One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Results

 While PLASCC$^{(M,1)}$ typically demonstrates a lower error in vertical excitations, it did not seem to behave as well under orbital refinement as ASCC$^{(M,1)}$ did.
 In fact, for 3 of the 14 states, the standard deviation of the 4 references grew after performing natural orbital refinements, as seen in \Cref{Spread VR NOR}, indicating potential divergence between the various references instead of the desired convergence.
 This might be caused in part by the slightly less accurate 1-RDM discussed in \Cref{Perturbative Analysis}, but as only the occupied/virtual block was of a different order, we cannot conclude that it is guaranteed to be solely from this perturbative difference.
 On the other hand, convergence to within 0.01 eV after two orbital refinements was still observed for 10 of the 14 states.
 Additionally, the $1^1B_2$ state of thioacetone showed signs of converging to this tight threshold more slowly, with an original energetic discrepancy between references of 0.20 eV shrinking to only 0.06 eV.
 Interestingly, the initial reference seemed to be much more significant for PLASCC.
 In the 3 states where divergence was observed, it seemed to be the case that EOM-CCSD and ESMF were converging towards one solution and CIS and $\omega$B97X-V converging towards another.

 After seeing success for reaching a stationary point for all of the ASCC$^{(M,1)}$ calculations on simpler systems, we decided to test the more complex charge transfer (CT) systems that ASCC typically performs quite well at.\cite{tuckmanImprovingAufbauSuppressed2025} Predicting that these more difficult systems would be tougher to converge, we performed the NO refinement procedure for four iterations for each state, resulting in five (PL)ASCC$^{(M,1)}$ energies for each reference.
 While at times we did witness convergence to a single ASCC reference-independent solution with an error comparative to that of the original references, we also noticed issues appearing from the amplification of symmetry breaking.
-As stated before, we were manually attempting to unmix the new hole and particle orbitals by projecting them into the subspace of the reference hole and particle, but if the symmetry breaks a bit more each time, more and more of the Aufbau coefficient starts appearing when it should be 0.
+As stated before, we were manually attempting to unmix the new hole and particle orbitals by projecting them into the subspace of the reference hole and particle, but if the symmetry breaks a bit more each iteration, more and more of the Aufbau coefficient starts appearing when it should be 0.
 This resulted in some states whose references converged together, but to an incorrect solution that is not physically possible.
+An example of convergence to a different solution with significant symmetry contamination is depicted in \Cref{Symmetry Contamination}.
 Unfortunately, this wasn't always visible with just 1 or 2 orbital refinements, sometimes requiring 3 or 4 before any significant energetic issues arose.
-Once these problems did appear, we often then had difficulty converging the remaining calculations, indicative of the poor references provided.
+Once these problems did appear, we often then had difficulty converging the remaining calculations, indicative of the poor, symmetry contaminated starting points provided from the previous orbital refinements (see Supporting Information for calculation diagnostics).
 Of the 7 total CT states tested, ASCC$^{(M,1)}$ converged to a stationary point on only 3, those being the ammonia-difluorine $2^1A_1$, the pyrazine-difluorine $2^1A_2$, and the ammonia-oxygendifluorine $4^1A'$.
-The remaining 4 states all experienced symmetry contamination in at least 2 of the 4 references tested, and with new references based on these poor results, the calculations yielded nonphysical solutions if the energetic convergence threshold was even reached.
+The remaining 4 states all experienced symmetry contamination in at least 2 of the 4 references tested, and with new starting points based on these poor results, the calculations yielded nonphysical solutions if the energetic convergence threshold was even reached.